 Pelvic Organ Prolapse

-Pelvic organ prolapse (POP) occurs when there is inadequate support or when there is excessive pressure on the pelvic organs such as the bladder, uterus or rectum by the pelvic floor muscles and associated ligaments.
+Pelvic organ prolapse (POP) occurs when there is inadequate support by the pelvic floor muscles and associated ligaments or when there is excessive pressure on the pelvic organs such as the bladder, uterus or rectum.

 Either or both of these factors can cause sagging and a downward bulge of any or all of the pelvic organs into the vagina.
-Childbirth is often the cause of a prolapse, affecting 50% of parous (child bearing) women.
+Childbirth is often the cause of a prolapse affecting 50% of parous (child bearing) women.
 It is also common to suffer incontinence associated with a POP.
+However, non-parous women may also suffer a POP if they have some of the risk factors below.

 Symptoms of a POP may include: